KeshanyaRamesh/KeshanyaRamesh/README.md

 I am a **BSc (Hons) Information Technology undergraduate** at the
 **University of Vavuniya, Sri Lanka**.

-I enjoy creating practical applications, learning new technologies and solving real-world problems through IT.
+I enjoy building practical applications, learning new technologies and solving real-world problems through Information Technology.

 - 🎓 Final-year Information Technology undergraduate
 - 💻 Interested in software and full-stack web development
 - 🧪 Interested in software testing and quality assurance
 - 🗄️ Experienced with relational and NoSQL databases
-- 🤖 Building web applications with AI API integrations
+- 🤖 Building applications with AI API integrations
 - 🌐 Familiar with frontend, backend and REST API development
-- 🛠️ Open to IT support and technical roles
+- 🛠️ Open to IT support and other technical roles
 - 📊 Interested in systems and business analysis
 - 🎯 Currently seeking an IT internship opportunity
 - 🌱 Continuously improving my technical and professional skills